will62794/will62794.github.io/_posts/2026-04-03-autonomous-protocol-proofs.markdown

 </div>

 There are definitely a few caveats here, but the results are impressive, and something outside the realm of possibility a few years ago.
 First, there is a lot of information about the Raft protocol on the web, and it is probably one of the most well-studied and widely implemented consensus protocols to date.
 Similarly, there has been [some amount of work](https://dl.acm.org/doi/10.1145/2854065.2854081) done on formally verified Raft proofs.
 This work is not done specifically in TLA+, but there is prior work in the area.
-Having said that, I still think this is a super impressive achievement.
+Having said that, I still think this is still super impressive.
 Even for an experienced engineer/researcher, going off and reading documentation on existing Raft proofs and synthesizing that into a correct TLAPS proof would be an extremely nontrivial task.

-From a practical systems engineering and building standpoint, I'm also not so interested in fully automated proofs.
-I often still find that finite-state model checking over adequately large state spaces is still a better cost-benefit tradeoff, and makes things much easier to automate and re-verify upon modification.
-Also, I am still very unconvinced that we will ever be able to (or care about) proving properties of the actual, running system implementations.
+From a practical systems engineering and building standpoint, I'm also not too interested in fully automated proofs.
+That is, I often still find that finite-state model checking over adequately large state spaces is still a better cost-benefit tradeoff, and makes things much easier to automate and re-verify upon modification.
+Also, I am still quite unconvinced that we will ever be able to (or care about) proving properties of runnable system implementation code.
 Regardless, this task is a great benchmark for understanding the frontier capabilities of these models.

-Another thing that's becoming increasingly relevant as well is the speed bottlenecks on these models.
+Another issue that increasingly comes to mind is the speed bottlenecks on these models.
 Right now, the execution loops feel roughly in line with the speed of a human, or at least comprehensible to a human.
 But, for tasks that are largely inference bottlenecked, it is interesting to think about what is possible if these kind of tasks are massively parallelizable and/or can run at 100x or 1000x their current speed.
-This calculus also leads to other interesting questions, as we have done deep research and development on [intricate](https://people.eecs.berkeley.edu/~alanmi/courses/2007_290N/papers/inter_mcmillan_cav03.pdf) and [efficient](https://theory.stanford.edu/~arbrad/papers/arbrad-thesis.pdf) algorithms for automatically model checking these types of protocols.
+This calculus also leads to other interesting questions about the role of specialized algorithms i.e. we have done deep research and development on [intricate](https://people.eecs.berkeley.edu/~alanmi/courses/2007_290N/papers/inter_mcmillan_cav03.pdf) and [efficient](https://theory.stanford.edu/~arbrad/papers/arbrad-thesis.pdf) algorithms for automatically model checking these types of protocols.
 But, if we can run a general (super) intelligence at 1000x human speed, do these kind of specialized algorithms become increasingly less necessary?
 Special purpose algorithms might always be more efficient for specific tasks, but in a world where the cost of compute continues to fall we might not care that much, especially if the AI-driven methods are more flexible and general.